ColemanMatthew-FS/WDD_353_Backend/README.md

 # WDD 353 Backend
 # To run, type npm start
-### Requires postman, compass, and an install of mongoDB on Docker Desktop
+### Requires postman, and an install of mongoDB on Docker Desktop
+### Compass is required if it's being run without a UI